auremoser/mozsci/log/worklog.md

 	* space apps?
 	* x interviews

-* reach out to Pearl about Air Mozilla Support for June Community Call

 * cancel on SRCCON -
 [for Open News] SRCCON on August 3-4, my session on "teachers lounge for open source curriculum" was accepted.
 They don't think they can fund me but I applied for a scholarship: https://srccon.org/